pilotmoon/Scroll-Reverser/README.md

 After cloning this repo, you'll need to `git submodule update --init` to check out the BuildScripts submodule.

+You will get errors in the build script phase.
+That is because you need to replace out the part of the script which specifies my code signing key with the name of your own key.
+(If you don't have a code signing key, you'll need to Google that...)

 ## Notes on the code

 The master branch targets 10.12 and higher.